 - Some cities in Texas have mandatory helmet laws for minors.

-- If on a road, bicyclists must ride on the right side as close to the curb as possible.
+- If on a road, bicyclists should ride on the right side as close to the curb as possible.

 4. Communicate With Other Road Users